TRANSFORMING THE PEOPLE WHO ARE TRANSFORMING THE PLANET

 THE PATH TO CLARITY

-These thoughts placed him on a path to Denmark, where he studied leadership and entrepreneurship at the respected Kaospilot business and design school.
+These thoughts placed him on a path to Denmark, where he studied leadership and entrepreneurship at the respected Kaospilot business and design school, and where he works today.
 While there, he co-created a methodology for designing experiences that build relationships, which he has since taught extensively.
 He has used it on numerous projects, among them facilitating experiences to bring together artists and entrepreneurs at an international leadership summit in Iceland where, in a few days, startups were born and relationships forged under the banner of one core belief: When individuals work collectively, they can move mountains.

 He focuses much of his time on fortifying his ability to contribute to the world.
 He identifies two sides of this mission.
 One is the systemic: “We need better systems for distributing clean energy, for education, health care, and transportation,” he says.
 The second and foremost side is, he says, “the evolution of an individual and collective consciousness towards compassion and away from an egocentric worldview.”
 He asks: “How can we cultivate our ability to put our own house in order before rushing around trying to fix others’?”